The Path of the Player

 All Level 1 characters start with 4 rerolls (Explained in the House Rules wiki page: House Rules)

 All characters start with 80 points to distribute to their stats as they desire.
-This does not include racial modifiers.
+(With a maximum of 18 in any one score) This does not include racial modifiers.
 (Yes, some of you might think this is a bit high, but the idea isn't to max out abilities, but rather to have enough points to play around with secondary skills and abilities rather than having to focus on a primary stat for survival.)

 This allows everyone to design their character as they see fit.
 (This is sandbox after all)